hapax/hapax.github.io/assets/teaching.md

 connection to nature.

 The solution is simple.
-We need to hike through interesting terrain, from meadows to swamps to mountains, at first along the comfortable and well-trodden routes, but later, by degrees, to camp in the wilderness, explore uncharted wastes, and conquer summits.
+We need to hike through interesting terrain, from meadows to swamps, from valleys to mountains.
+At first, hikes would be along the comfortable and well-trodden routes, but later, by degrees, students would learn to camp in the wilderness, explore uncharted wastes, and conquer summits.
-At the end of the day, hiking is not about the act of walking, but a way to experience the world.
+At the end of the day, hiking is not about the act of walking itself, which can be drudgery, but using that walking as a way if experiencing the world.
 And the class will remain a dead letter until it gets out of the scrubland and owns its purpose.